 Having considered these comments, the Commission has decided to adopt most of the amendments to part 4 that it proposed, with some modifications.
-In addition, the Commission has decided not to rescind the exemption in $\S 4.13(a)(3)$ for entities engaged in a de minimis amount of derivatives trading.
+In addition, the Commission has decided not to rescind the exemption in § 4.13(a)(3) for entities engaged in a de minimis amount of derivatives trading.
 The Commission's amendments to part 4, and the modifications to its Proposal are discussed below.

-The scope of this Federal Register release generally is restricted to the comments received in response to the Proposal and to the changes to, and the clarifications of, the Proposal that the
+The scope of this Federal Register release generally is restricted to the comments received in response to the Proposal and to the changes to, and the clarifications of, the Proposal that the Commission is making in response thereto.

-26 Additionally, the Commission received six comments that were not pertinent to the substance of the Proposal.
-Three concerned position limits in silver, one consisted of a web address; one was an advertisement; and one simply said 'nice."
-Commission is making in response thereto.
 The Commission encourages interested persons to read the Proposal for a fuller discussion of the purpose of each of the amendments contained in the Proposal.